Reds inch closer to playoffs with 4-1 win over Pirates

 CINCINNATI (AP) — Tucker Barnhart hit a home run and Brian Goodwin prevented one with a leaping catch as the Cincinnati Reds extended their winning streak to a season-high four games with a 4-1 victory Tuesday night over the Pittsburgh Pirates.

 Michael Lorenzen (2-1) looked sharp in a spot start, helping Cincinnati inch closer to a playoff spot.
-The third-place Reds went into the game higher than fourth in the NL Central for the first time since they were tied with Milwaukee for third on Aug.
+The third-place Reds went into the game higher than fourth in the NL Central for the first time since Aug.
 23. They were 1 1/2 games behind second-place St. Louis and ninth in the overall National League standings, one game behind the Giants for the final postseason berth.

 San Francisco’s game at Seattle was postponed because of poor air quality.

-The top two teams in each division and the two teams with the next-best records qualify for the playoffs.
+The top two teams in each division and the two teams in the league with the next-best records qualify for the playoffs.

+“It feels like we have a lot of momentum on our side and we haven’t felt that all year,” Lorenzen said.
+“It feels like we’re picking up steam.
+It’s a really good feeling when you’re getting timely hits and robbing home runs like Goody did tonight.
+We haven’t felt like that.
+Balls are dropping in on offense instead of us hitting rockets at guys.
+A 60-game season can flip in an instant.
+It feels like we’re in a good position.”

 Lorenzen, primarily a reliever since starting 21 games in 2015, made his first 2020 start as the Reds try to bolster a rotation hampered by injuries to Sonny Gray and Wade Miley.
 The right-hander allowed one run and four hits in five innings with no walks and six strikeouts.